 Yet, I knew hardly any of them!
 In my mind, Luang Prabang was the end destination of the “slow riverboat tour” that starts from Chiang Mai, Thailand and floats on the Mekong!
 The good news is, I know better now!

 Click here for more Travel blogs on Laos!

 The land of Million Elephants, and a few Dragons!

-Luang Prabang had historically been the seat of culture and Buddist tradition of Laos.
+Luang Prabang had historically been the seat of culture and Buddhist tradition of Laos.
 The Chinese influence on Buddhism is immensely noted in the region.
 Buddhism becomes saturated with many mythical creatures, folklores come to enrich them.
-The mountains surrounding the regal seat of Luang Prabang becomes quintessential dragons! they live, breath, make merry with the countrymen, as well protect them from enemy unforeseen in trying times!
+The mountains surrounding the regal seat of Luang Prabang becomes quintessential dragons!
+They live, breath, make merry with the countrymen, as well protect them from enemy unforeseen in trying times!

 Pin it for later!

 Also read, 25 beautiful photos of Luang Prabang timelessness!